Dorothee Metlitzki: Personal life

 Her father was imprisoned during the Russian Revolution and her mother moved the rest of the family to Lithuania, where her father rejoined them after his stay in prison.

-Having left Lithuania for London following outbreaks of anti-semitism, Metlitzki became an active Zionist in England, working with fellow Zionists Aubrey Eban, Golda Meir and Moshe Sharet on the development of the State of Israel.
+Having left Lithuania for London following outbreaks of antisemitism, Metlitzki became an active Zionist in England, working with fellow Zionists Aubrey Eban, Golda Meir and Moshe Sharet on the development of the State of Israel.
 She moved to Jerusalem after World War II and spent 15 years there founding the English department at Hebrew University.

 In 1943 she married the Arabist Paul Kraus who had come with his baby daughter from Cairo, after his wife's death at birth.
 Kraus left back to the University of Cairo alone, as Dorothee was ill at a Jerusalem hospital.
 Within several months Kraus was found dead, alleged to have committed suicide.
 She remarried the Jewish Egyptologist Bernhard Grdseloff in 1945, and the couple had a daughter, Ruth.
 In 1947 Grdseloff developed cancer, and was hospitalized in Cairo, before the family was able to leave for Palestine, towards the establishment of the State of Israel.
 Dorothee spent the next years traveling between Israel and Egypt - then enemy states, and tending to her husband, till his death in a Cairo hospital in 1950.

 In 1953, she moved to Connecticut with her sole daughter, and worked at Yale University.
 There she had a short marriage with the Assyrologist Jacob Finkelstein, moving after him to Berkeley, California, but the two quickly parted, and she returned to Yale where she taught until her death.